nauman07/circonomit-challenge/Task2_ExecutionStrategy/explaination.md

-# 🧠 Explanation: Execution & Caching Strategy (Layman Terms)
+# 🧠 Explanation: Execution & Caching Strategy

 ## 🧩 What Problem Are We Solving?

-Imagine you want to test a business decision like "What happens if energy prices rise?".
-Our system can calculate new outcomes (like total costs) based on this change.
-But some of these values depend on others—so we must compute them in the right order, and efficiently.
+If STK wants to test a business choice, like "What happens if energy prices go up?"
+With this change, our system can figure out new results, such as total costs.
+But some of these numbers depend on others, so we need to figure them out in the right order and quickly.

 ---